Why I Don’t Expect Children to “Be on Their Best Behavior” Anymore

 But when it came to a three-year-old breaking a rule that we just discussed at morning meeting, I immediately judged that they knew exactly what they were doing and should certainly know better because I taught them to know better.
 Because I spent so much time judging behavior, I didn’t have the resources to understand what that behavior was communicating to me about the children’s social and emotional skills and what experiences I could be planning.
 Often, it also led to the children who needed the most support receiving the most judgement.

 I didn’t have this reaction when children made mistakes in counting or identifying letters.
 In those situations, I understood my role as their teacher, and I took joy in using opportunities during hands-on play to support their content learning.
 But when children made social and emotional mistakes, I would get exasperated!
 Didn’t we already talk about this?
 I would give them another talk and sometimes a time-out to teach them to do better.
-I simply put social skills in a different category from content learning because that was how it was for me when I went to school and my classes in college never really addressed how to teach social–emotional learning.
+I simply put social skills in a different category from content learning because that was how it was for me when I went to school and my classes in college never really addressed how to support social–emotional development.

 It’s important to remember that when we know better, we should do better.
 Just because I was taught in a certain way when I was a three-year-old, doesn’t mean that it was the best way or even an okay way.
 According to the National Center for Learning Disabilities (2020), Black boys, children with special needs, and children in poverty are judged most harshly, but we know that there are better responses and ways to truly support these children and meet their developmental needs.1 We must keep reflecting on our current practices and always stay curious about the most recent research into best practices.

 We also know that every teacher brings to the classroom their own personal stress that can often be triggered by certain behaviors.
-Be kind to yourself and remember that social–emotional learning is a lifelong endeavor.
+Be kind to yourself and remember that social–emotional development is a lifelong endeavor.

 And for your teaching, consider using these tips as you help children emotionally grow and learn.